geky/ramcrc32bd/README.md

 ```

 You can describe this mathematically in [GF(2)][gf2], but depending on
-your experience with GF(2) and other finite-fields, the above example is
+your experience with GF(2) and other finite-fields, the above example may
-probably easier to understand:
+be easier to understand:

 <p align="center">
 <img